 Benzodiazepine medication is commonly prescribed to treat anxiety, panic disorder and occasionally alcohol withdrawal.
-Their mechanism of action ultimately slows the activity of the central nervous system and produces a subjective calming effect.
-When alprazolam is taken as prescribed, it can be safe and effective anxiolytic.
+Benzodiazepines’ mechanism of action ultimately slows the activity of the central nervous system and produces a subjective calming effect.
+When alprazolam is taken as prescribed, it can be a safe and effective anxiolytic.
 When it’s misused or abused, dangerous detrimental side effects may occur and addiction may develop.

-If you or a loved one is addicted to alprazolam and alcohol, there are many different recovery programs available to help achieve and maintain sobriety.
+If you or a loved one is addicted to alprazolam and alcohol, there are many different recovery programs available to help people achieve and maintain sobriety.

-Signs and Symptoms of Alcohol with Alprazolam
+Signs and Symptoms of Alcohol With Alprazolam

 Both substances have a depressant effect on the central nervous and respiratory systems, leading to lower functioning, especially when the substances are used together.
-It is difficult for those intoxicated by one or both substances to accurately assess their current situations and environments, making them dangerous to themselves and others.
+It is difficult for those intoxicated by one or both substances to accurately assess their current situations and environments, making combining them dangerous to themselves and others.
 When mixing alcohol and alprazolam, the user can become exceptionally intoxicated and even unresponsive due to the synergistic effects.

 Signs of concurrent alcohol and alprazolam abuse include: